Moon Mason: Family

 Moon's father, James Moorhouse, is Canadian.
-His mother, Moon Mi-Won, is Korean.
+His mother, Moon Mi-Won, is South Korean.
 Moon and his two younger brothers Mavin Moon (born December 17, 2008) and Maden Moon (born December 18, 2009) are known as "the Moon Brothers".

 Career

 Model

 Moon has been a model since his traditional 100th day celebration in 2007.
 Prior to his 2008 movie Baby and I he was involved in an entertainment company and appeared in magazines.
 In 2010 Moon was a model for the Benetton Group fashion brand.
 In 2012 Moon was chosen as the face of kid's brand R.ROBOT.

 Film

 In June 2008 Moon started appearing alongside Jang Keun-suk in profile pictures and movie previews of his first film Baby and I, leading up to the August 2008 release.
 The father and son relationship depicted in the film has continued to be commented on by the media.
 In early 2009 Moon attended a press conference for child actors and was photographed crying.
 In November 2012 Moon made a cameo appearance in his second movie called Love Clinique/Tone Deaf Clinic.
 He also starred in the movie Making Family along with Ha-Nuel Kim and Aarif Rahman.